Wildflower Hike, Whychus Canyon Preserve

 Hike Rating: This is a challenging 6-mile hike on the Whychus Canyon Preserve hiking trails.

 Route: This hike will start at the Whychus Canyon Preserve kiosk and follow trails down into the Whychus Creek canyon.
 Terrain will be uneven at times.

 Elevation gain/loss: This hike is challenging with 300' of elevation gain.

 Snacks/Lunch, water, sturdy hiking shoes.
 Dress for the weather.

 Whychus Canyon Preserve is a 930 acre Preserve on Whychus Creek near Sisters, Oregon.
-It was first established in 2010 and an additional 480 acres was added in 2014.
+It was first established by the Deschutes Land Trust in 2010 and an additional 480 acres was added in 2014.
 The Preserve contains four miles of Whychus Creek, high quality grasslands, old growth juniper, cottonwood and aspen stands.
 With such a diverse range of habitats, Whychus Canyon Preserve is home to a variety of fish and wildlife.